Mexico City boosts funds for families of train collapse victims

-MEXICO CITY, July 3 (Reuters) - Mexico City officials said on Saturday financial support would be increased for the families of victims who died after a metro railway line collapsed onto a busy street for a total of nearly 2 million pesos ($101,225).
+MEXICO CITY (Reuters) - Mexico City officials said on Saturday financial support would be increased for the families of victims who died after a metro railway line collapsed onto a busy street for a total of nearly 2 million pesos ($101,225).

 Officials said in a news conference that the families of 26 people who died in the May 3 incident would receive an additional million pesos in compensation for a total of 1,920,000 pesos, and that they would receive the money next week.